nafeesahyounis/data-centric-dev-project/README.md

 ### Business Goals

 The target businesses for this site are both small and big business owners.
 They can use the site to recommend their restaurants, experiences etc to other travellers.

+### Business User Goals

+Business user goals are:

+- A functional, clean and appealing-to-the eye site upon which I can advertise my business.

+- The ability to easily and efficiently add data about my services.

+- For the end user to easily be able to find my listings through searching via the city and/or the category.